akul-star/RISC-V/README.md

   ```
   cat <filename>
   ```
   - Now we will run the c-program using the RISC.V GCC compiler, but before that we have to compile it.
-This will generate a file named <filename>.o
+This will generate a file named <filename.o>

     ```
     riscv64-unknown-elf-gcc -O1 -mabi=lp64 -march=rv64i -o <filename.o> <filename.c>
     ```